-Furthermore, if the CET1 ratio of the Group at any time falls below 7%, subject to certain conditions, the Company shall write down the AT1s by the write-down amount and irrevocably cancel any accrued and unpaid interest up to (but excluding) the write-down date.
+Furthermore, if the CET1 ratio of the issuer or the Group at any time falls below 7%, subject to certain conditions, the Company shall write down the AT1s by the write-down amount and irrevocably cancel any accrued and unpaid interest up to (but excluding) the write-down date.
 To the extent permitted by regulatory capital requirements, the Company may reinstate any previously written down amount.

-35 Non-controlling interests in subsidiaries 30 June 2020 € m 31 December 2019 € m At 1 January 495 494(1) Acquisition of subsidiary 1 Non-controlling interests share of net (loss)/profit 18 37 Redemption of Additional Tier 1 Securities issued by subsidiary (200) Distributions paid on Additional Tier 1 Securities issued by subsidiary (19) (37) At end of period 294 495 Of which: Equity interests in subsidiary 1 Additional Tier 1 Securities issued by subsidiary 294 494
+34 Non-controlling interests in subsidiaries 30 June 2020 € m 31 December 2019 € m

+At 1 January 1

+Acquisition of subsidiary - 1

+Non-controlling interests share of net (loss)/profit (1) -

+At end of period 1